Greenadine/PokeJava/README.md

 # PokéJava ![](https://img.shields.io/badge/version-0.1.0-blue?style=flat-square) ![](https://img.shields.io/github/license/Greenadine/PokeJava?style=flat-square)
 A Java 16+ wrapper for the PokéAPI.
 This wrapper is still a work in progress, and does not yet support all endpoints.
+See [here](#currently-supported-endpoints-) for a list of currently supported endpoints.

 ## Installation
 ### Maven